evansbenj/Reduced-Representation-Workshop/8_Stacks_and_Structure.md

 ## A quick example of plotting with `R`

+To use `R` on this system, we need to load a module.
+Please type this:

+`module load app/R`

-We can plot this by making a file and pasting these data in this file:
+Now we can plot this by making a file and pasting these data in this file:

 `emacs assignments`